Paying off debt can be hard! If you’ve been feeling weary, don’t miss these helpful insights on learning to navigate the good, the bad and the ugly.

 Can I be honest?
 I used to pray that God would send the exact amount we needed to pay off all of our debt back in the days of 2010.
 We had already been faithful and shown we were serious.
 What would it hurt if some friend or family member or even a complete stranger took notice of our determination and sent an anonymous check in the mail for the exact amount we owed.
 How cool would it be to tell a story like that?
 One where God literally showed up and met our every need?

 What I didn’t realize in the midst of the struggle was how God was showing up and meeting each need along the way.
 We never went hungry.
 We didn’t lose our home.
-We may not have had date night or a budget for anything extra, but we did have each other.
+We may not have had a date night or a budget for anything extra, but we did have each other.
 I almost missed a miracle in our midst.

 The difficult days of paying off debt also taught me that I never wanted to return to borrowing again.
-With each sacrifice and each penny pinching moment, I began to own that the temporary fun and relief of buying whatever I wanted in the moment with credit was not worth the effort it took to pay it off.
+With each sacrifice and each penny-pinching moment, I began to own that the temporary fun and relief of buying whatever I wanted at the moment with credit was not worth the effort it took to pay it off.
 So as the days turned into weeks, the weeks into months, and the months into years, resolve stiffened.
 We would be better at managing our money so that we would not find ourselves in the place to need to borrow again.
 And we would be better at managing our money so that we could actually enjoy it, too.

 Like a child who touches a hot stove learning that it’s not a good idea, the process of paying off debt helped us feel the pain of our mistakes.
 Without pain, we return to the same poor choices and bad habits again and again.
 Feeling the sacrifice is actually part of the cure.